#1 Navajo Jewelry Buyer Las Vegas & Henderson

-- Sandcast jewelry is a product of the sand casting jewelry technique, in which sand is used to create a mold for jewelry.
-As opposed to a more high-shine finish, a matte finish with an antique is created through sand casting, and the mold is destroyed by molten silver, making Navajo jewelry pieces one-of-a-kind.
-In fact, the Navajo were the first to adapt this technique for silversmithing.
+Sandcast jewelry is a product of a jewelry technique called sand casting.
+In this technique, sand is used to create a mold for jewelry.
+As opposed to a more high-shine finish, a matte finish with an antique is created through sand casting.
+The mold is destroyed by molten silver, making Navajo jewelry pieces one-of-a-kind.
+In fact, the Navajo were the first to adopt this technique for silversmithing.

-- Concho belts are another hallmark of Navajo jewelry, but their design is believed to have been borrowed from Mexican horse bridles.
-In the early days, Navajo concho belts were forged from hammered Mexican or US coins, which were then stamped by hand and strung on leather to form the concho belt.
+Concho belts are another hallmark of Navajo jewelry.
+Their design is believed to have been borrowed from Mexican horse bridles.
+In the early days, Navajo concho belts were forged from hammered Mexican or US coins stamped by hand and strung on leather to form the concho belt.
 During the 1900s, several new features such as buckles, butterfly-shaped spacers, and turquoise pieces were added to basic concho belts.
 Generally, concho belts have to main types: